markusprograms/GHRun/README.md

     The **FILE** is name of the file that will be evaluated.
 It can be for example `public/scripts/index.html`<br>
 <br>
 Once you request running a repository, the server will cache it for some time, so when you run the same repository again, you won't have to wait.

+## Feedback
+Tell me, how do you like this project in Discussions.
+All feedbacks are welcome!